sam-wee/edb-osp/_resources/0-covid-19.md

 We will keep this page updated on important developments on the COVID situation in Singapore.
 Please do not listen to or spread rumours and untrue reports, sharing news responsibly is an important way we can protect ourselves.
 Most of all, continue to look out for one another and take care of yourselves!

 <hr>

+#### <a id="temp-measures"></a> Temporary measures: Gatherings outside of school and work limited to 10 people, entertainment venues to close

+Gatherings outside school and work will be limited to a maximum of 10 people from Thursday at 11.59pm to Apr 30 this year, the COVID-19 multi-ministry task force said on Tuesday (Mar 24).
+The task force said that the duration of the stricter measures may be extended if the situation does not improve here.

+Read the full article [here](https://www.channelnewsasia.com/news/singapore/covid-19-temporary-measures-safe-distancing-groups-venues-closed-12571538)

+#### <a id="uk-us-returns"></a> Returning Singapore residents from UK, US to serve stay-home notices at hotels

+Returning Singapore residents who have travelled to the United Kingdom and United States will serve out their stay-home notices at hotels instead of at home, authorities said on Tuesday (Mar 24).

+Those returning from the two countries make up the largest share of imported cases so far, and this will help prevent the potential spread of the infection to their family members, said National Development Minister Lawrence Wong, who co-heads a multi-ministry task force on COVID-19.
+This is despite the fact that none of the returnees have passed the virus to their family, he said.

+Read the full article [here](https://www.channelnewsasia.com/news/singapore/covid19-returning-singapore-residents-uk-us-shn-hotels-12571490)

 #### <a id="health-declaration"></a> All travellers entering Singapore from Mar 27 must submit health declaration forms online